TTlaugh/Dotfiles/.github/README.md

 ### Optional
 <details>
-<summary>Click to expand!</summary>
+<summary>Optional</summary>

-> You should read the application documentation for more information on the Archwiki or the application main page.
+> NOTE: You should read the application documentation for more information on the Archwiki or the application main page.
 - mutt-wizard ([LukeSmith](https://github.com/LukeSmithxyz/mutt-wizard))
 - Kdenlive
 - GIMP
 - Audacity
 - OBS
-- Simplescreenrecorder
+- simplescreenrecorder
 - persepolis
 - VirtualBox
 - Virt-Manager